AndriianChestnykh/btc-ownership-transfer/README.md

 # btc-ownership-transfer
-Secure and convenient transfer of BTC from owner to recovery party in case of accident.
+Secure and convenient Bitcoin transfer from owner to recovery party in case of accident.

-### Use case
+### Use cases
-- Owner key loss
+- Owner's key loss
 - Owner unavailability or death

 ### Prerequisites: